Trump administration again seeks to slash refugee numbers

 The administration's announcement came just after the president's campaign rally in Duluth, where he assailed his opponent, former Vice President Joe Biden.
 He claimed Biden wants to flood the state with foreigners.

-In response to Trump, Omar tweeted: “Let this sink in: not only are refugees welcome in Minnesota, but 78% of my district sent this refugee to Congress.”
+In response, Omar tweeted: "Let this sink in: not only are refugees welcome in Minnesota, but 78% of my district sent this refugee to Congress."

 Meanwhile, Minnesota faith leaders, activists and legislators plan to hold a news conference and rally Friday, standing in solidarity against Trump's attacks.